SkimJazz/mern-jobify-version0/README.md

 - sign up of for account
 - create git repository

 #### Build Front-End on Render

+This section covers how to build the front-end on Render using the `npm run build` command.
+This is so that any changes made to the front-end code are reflected in the deployed application.
+The npm run build command compiles the front-end code and generates a production-ready build that can be served by the server.
+Essentially we are telling Render to run the build script in the client folder to generate the optimized production build so we can continuously make or update changes to the front-end code with out having to manually build the front-end and upload the files to the server.

 - add script
 - change path